match-ROS/match_student_code/student_code/007_Optimization_criteria/README.md

 # Optimierungskriterien für die Bahnplanung von Roboterformationen
 ## Overview

-In this folder are relevant python scripts, launch files and customized files of the official match_mobile_robotics folder.
-With this package it is possible to estimate the unknown dynamic parameters of an object with two UR16e manipulators.

-**Author:** Marcel Wussow
+In this folder are relevant nodes and launch Files for the Bachelors thesis **Author:** Marcel Wussow

 **E-Mail:** marcel.wussow@stud.uni-hannover.de

 ## Packages
+### bachelor_launch
+This package contains the launch Files.

+### bachelor_nodes
+Inside this package are the nodes, for the optimizations

+### bachelor_rviz
+Rviz configuration to see the